Kansas State School for the Blind Transition Program

 - Develop skills to conduct an effective job search

-- Enroll at Kansas City Kansas Community College while learning the skills necessary for college success, including:
+- Enroll at Kansas City Kansas Community College (KCKCC) while learning the skills necessary for college success

-- Use college student support office & vocational rehabilitation services
+- Utilizing the college student services office and vocational rehabilitation

-- Gain valuable work experience at a variety of local businesses to develop the skills necessary to obtain and maintain employment while gaining valuable work experience
+- On-the-job training at one or a variety of area businesses to develop the skills necessary to obtain and maintain employment while gaining valuable work experience

 Independent Living Skills

-- Develop skills to live independently by graduating from the dorm, to an on-campus apartment, and finally to an on campus cottage as appropriate
+(Students develop the skills necessary to live independently, by graduating from the dorm to an on-campus apartment, then a free-standing cottage when appropriate)

 - Time management